garbrwn/Terrain-Generation/README.md

 ![Screenshot](/Images/screen.png)

-A small, work in progress project, using [Auburn's Fast Noise Lite](https://github.com/Auburn/FastNoiseLite) to build mesh terrains in Unity from fractal noise.
+A small, work in progress project, using [Auburn's Fast Noise Lite](https://github.com/Auburn/FastNoiseLite) to build mesh terrains in Unity from fractal noise in real time.
 Currently it will just generate a single tile, at a maximum size of 256x256 (65,536) vertices before reaching Unity's mesh size limit.

 ## Planned features: